IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 [5] Report of the Indonesian Delegation to the 43rd Session of the UN Sub-Committee, Vienna, Austria, 29 March – 8 April 2004.

-[6] IBR Supancana, Analysis and Evaluation of Law on International Agreements in the Territorial Field, BPHN, Ministry of Justice and Human Rights of the Republic of Indonesia, 2001, p.
+[6] IBR Supancana, Analysis and Evaluation of Law on International Agreements in the Territorial Field, BPHN Dep.
+Indonesian Justice and Human Rights, 2001, p.
 99.

 [7] Article 1, Agreement between the Government of the Republic of Indonesia and the Government of the Russian Federation Concerning Cooperation in the Field of Exploration and Utilization of Outer Space for Peaceful Purposes.

-[8]Article 11, Part 1.
-Agreement between the Government of the Republic of Indonesia and the Government of the Russian Federation Concerning Cooperation in the Field of Exploration and Utilization of Outer Space for Peaceful Purposes.
+[8]Article 11, section 1.
+Agreement between the Government of the Republic of Indonesia and the Government of the Russian Federation concerning Cooperation in the Field of Exploration and Utilization of Outer Space for Peaceful Purposes.

 [10] Alfred Sitindjak, Construction and Operation of Spacecraft Launch Facilities from Indonesian Airspace, Journal of Aerospace Analysis and Information, Vol. 2.
 No. 2, LAPAN Publisher, Jakarta, 2004, p.
 11.